JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

 \subsubsection{Wavelength calibration}

 Similar to the geometric distortion solution, the spectral distortion solution is given by a series of polynomial transformations that match each MRS detector pixel to a fixed wavelength in the rest-frame of the spacecraft.
-Derivation of these polynomials is non-trivial as each of the 198 slices must be calibrated individually, ideally using a reference source that is bright, fills the entire field of view, and has many narrow spectral features of known wavelength.
+Derivation of these polynomials is nontrivial as each of the 198 slices must be calibrated individually, ideally using a reference source that is bright, fills the entire field of view, and has many narrow spectral features of known wavelength.

 During the MIRI Flight Model (FM) ground test campaign, the initial wavelength calibration was performed using Fabry-Pérot etalon filters \citep{labiano2021}.
-The etalons provided a comb of multiple, high SNR, unresolved spectral lines across the entire FOV in each spectral band, with absolute spectral reference features provided at a few wavelengths by a combination of wave-pass and dichroic filters.
+The etalons provided a comb of multiple, high signal to noise ratio (S/N), unresolved spectral lines across the entire FOV in each spectral band, with absolute spectral reference features provided at a few wavelengths by a combination of wave-pass and dichroic filters.

 On orbit, there is no single ideal calibration source as the presence, position, and strength of spectral lines depends on the excitation, kinematic structure and extinction of the object observed.
 We have therefore adopted an iterative approach to refining the wavelength solution through successive observations of different sources.
 As a first-pass solution, we used observations of the bright planetary nebula NGC 6543 \citep[heliocentric radial velocity -70 \kms][]{bryce92} and the active galactic nucleus NGC 7319 \citep[$z = 0.022823$][]{hickson92} to apply a wavelength shift to the ground-based wavelength solution to match it to the strongest spectral features.
-The resulting `FLT-2' wavelength solution was accurate to $-27 \pm 11$ \kms\ in Ch 1A, but only to $+919 \pm 46$ \kms\ in Ch 3B.
+The resulting "FLT-2" wavelength solution was accurate to $-27 \pm 11$ \kms\ in Ch 1A, but only to $+919 \pm 46$ \kms\ in Ch 3B.